lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/vendingMachine/README.md

 ![img_3.png](img_3.png)

+R4: The admin can add a product to the machine or remove a product from the machine.

 Vending machine

 VendingMachine is a class that represents the whole vending machine.
 The State type variable is used to define the current state of the vending machine.
 The vending machine has a list of racks and amount stored in it.
 This class follows the Singleton design pattern, since there will only be one instance of the clas

 ![img_4.png](img_4.png)

+R6: The user can insert money into the machine in the form of cash.

+R8: The system should check whether the user has inserted the exact amount required for the specific product into the machine.

+R9: If the amount is greater than the product price, the system should change back the user and dispense the product.

+R10: If the amount is less than the product price, the system should display an error message, and return the money.

 Enumeration